massimocannas/Of-Earth-Crina-Saad/README.md

 her feet reach to yours<br>
 the moment before you step

-she breathes into you
+she breathes into you<br>
 the moment before you inhale

-she unveils herself to you
+she unveils herself to you<br>
 the moment before you look

-and she makes extraordinary sense the moment before you puzzle
+and she makes extraordinary sense<br>
+the moment before you puzzle

-how she serves you!
+how she serves you!<br>
 how you mistrust her!

-testing her, when she has brought
+testing her, when she has brought<br>
 all devotion, in great simplicity

 ::::